fedeisas/laravel-dolar-blue/README.md

 // )
 ```

-Or you an use the facade:
+Or you can use the facade:
 ```php
 $result = DolarBlue::get('LaNacion');